-Researchers have documented variations across regions in health care utilization beginning with the studies by Glover in the 1930s, the work by Wennberg and associates in the 1970s and 1980s, and more recent studies by a wide variety of researchers.2 There is a general consensus that the variations are real and persistent over time.
-The Dartmouth Atlas of Health Care provides extensive documentation of the differences across regions for a variety of utilization measures (Wennberg and Cooper, 1999).
+Care provides extensive documentation of the differences across regions for a variety of utilization measures (Wennberg and Cooper 1999).
 In the Atlas studies, regions are defined based on Hospital Referral Regions (HRRs), each of which has at least one hospital with a tertiary cardiovascular or neurological surgical center.
-The geographical boundary of the HRR is based on the migration patterns of Medicare patients who use the hospitals inside the HRR, of which there are 306 in the U.S. Average 1995-96 fee-for-service Medicare per capita expenditures ranged from \$3,506 in Eugene, Oregon, \$3,700 in Minneapolis, \$7,783 in Miami, to \$9,033 in McAllen, Texas; these are all adjusted for age, sex, race, and regional price differences using a variant of the Part B price adjuster.
+The geographical boundary of the HRR is based on the migration patterns of Medicare patients who use the hospitals inside the HRR, of which there are 306 in the United States.
+Average 1995-96 fee-for-service Medicare per capita expenditures ranged from \$3,506 in Eugene, Oregon, \$3,700 in Minneapolis, \$7,783 in Miami, to \$9,033 in McAllen, Texas; these are all adjusted for age, sex, race, and regional price differences using a variant of the part B price adjuster.
 Utilization rates of specific interventions that are not subject to the difficulties of price adjustment also show dramatic variations across regions.
-These differences are therefore best thought of as differences in quantities - hospital admissions, physician visits, and procedures - for the enrollees who live in each region, regardless of where they actually get their care.
+These differences are therefore best thought of as differences in quantities-hospital admissions, physician visits, and procedures-for the enrollees who live in each region, regardless of where they actually get their care.

 Most of the controversy comes in how these variations can be interpreted.
 One clear possibility is factors related to demand; a sicker population, for example, should lead to greater demand for health care.
 Health status is clearly a critical determinant of health care utilization.
-Average annual spending for Medicare beneficiaries with "poor" self-assessed health is \$8743, but only \$1656 for those in excellent health (Wennberg and Cooper, 1996).
+Average annual spending for Medicare beneficiaries with "poor" self-assessed health is \$8,743, but only \$1,656 for those in excellent health (Wennberg and Cooper 1996).

-While regional differences in health status are clearly important determinants of health care spending (as we demonstrate below), they do not fully explain the two-fold differences in Medicare spending across regions.
-Even after accounting for differences across regions in underlying health measures such as stroke, heart attacks, hip fractures, cancer incidence, income, poverty rates, and behavioral factors such as the percentage of smokers and seatbelt users, one cannot explain more than 42 percent of the overall variation across regions in expenditures (Skinner and Fisher, 1997; Skinner, Fisher, and Wennberg, 2001).
-Longitudinal cohort studies also reveal differences in resource use across both hospitals and regions after controlling for patient health status and function (Chau, Fisher, and Skinner, 2001).3
+While regional differences in health status are clearly important determinants of health care spending (as we demonstrate in the following), they do not fully explain the two-fold differences in Medicare spending across regions.
+Even after accounting for differences across regions in underlying health measures such as stroke, heart attacks, hip fractures, cancer incidence, income, poverty rates, and behavioral factors such as the percentage of smokers and seatbelt users, one cannot explain more than 42 percent of the overall variation across regions in expenditures (Skinner and Fisher 1997; Skinner, Fisher, and Wennberg 2001).
+Longitudinal cohort studies also reveal differences in resource use across both hospitals and regions after controlling for patient health status and function.3